by Tracy Johnson

 How do you do that?

-Contemporary Christian station Life 102.5 in Madison does a great job with fan marketing in three notable ways.
+Contemporary Christian station Life 102.5 in Madison does a great job winning fans in three notable ways.

 First, they regularly demonstrate to fans how they make a difference, changing lives and enriching the audience.
 Watch this video that shares a listener’s story: